 Technical Ministry (MIN 305) is designed to familiarize the student with applications possible through technology for use in music and worship ministries.
 This course covers basic principles and functional use of audio-media-lighting technology.
-3 credit hours Alternate years practical principles governing the creative preparation of worship orders for the local community, and the development of necessary skills to follow through with leading the planned service.
-Pre-requisite: Theology of Worship and Music Theory II, or permission from the Worship Arts Program Director.

 Introduction to Songwriting (MU 305) explores and applies techniques of writing songs for the church and is rooted in principles of biblical corporate worship.
 Pre-requisites: Basic Christian Beliefs; Music Theory I.